spotify/styx/README.md

 Since version 2.0, Styx supports full HA (High Availability) where both [styx-api-service] and [styx-scheduler-service] can be set up to have multiple instances.

+### Authorization

+Enabling authorization means that any workflow with a configured `service_account` will only allow authorized users to deploy and manage it.

+You can enable authorization in your configuration, either for [all workflows] or a [subset of workflows].
+You will also need to provide the [name of the role][configured role] to use for determining if an account is an authorized user of the `service_account` or not.
+[Read more about how to authorize accounts for a service account here](#service_account-email-address).

 ## Development